parshvas25/VueProjects/vuetodo/README.md

 # vuetodo

-To do application created with
+To do application created with Vue
 ## Project setup
 ```
 npm install